snemarch/treeshift/README.md

 ## TODO

-* Hierarchical JSON get-org-units endpoint.
-Can't seem to get Hibernate to cooperate with this when doing a native query with recursive select, so perhaps do manual Java code for mapping?
-Would be useful for quick visual overview of data.
 * Better error handling.
 Throw business logic exceptions, don't leak exceptions to HTTP clients.
 Probably add sl4fj and log errors.
 * Integration tests — unit tests don't make much sense for this project.
 Split conf in base+dev/test.